practicalli/doom-emacs/docs/version-control/magit.md

 ++"v"++ ++"j"++ / ++"k"++ to select one or more lines within a hunk

+## Stash changes

+!!!
+BUG "Evil key binding shadows Magit z stash menu"
+    `z` in magit status buffer shows the Evil `z` menu rather than Magit stash menu.

+    `?` to open magit-dispatch, showing the Magit top level menu. `z` now calls the Magit stash menu

+`z z` to stash all the staged and unstaged changes, prompting for a meaningful name for the stash (to help remember what is inside the stash)

+`z a` applies (copies) the contents of the stash into the working directory, adding back staged and unstaged changes.
+If the working copy has been modified since the stash, merge conflicts may occur and be highlighted in the magit status buffer.

+`z p` as with apply but deletes the slash (unless there is a merge conflict and the stash is kept)

+`x` delected the current stash (under the cursor)

 ## Commits

 ++"c"++ opens the commit menu